ClockSelect/myevic/README.md

          Select the screen saver animation.
 You may choose between None (blank screen), an analog clock or a 3D spinning cube.
 More to come.
 Content of this menu will vary from time to time; this document may not always be up to date.
 Have a look.

+  * Invert

+         Toggle display mode between white on black and black on white.

   * Miscs
       Sub-menu
       * LOGO